 (some of the dependencies listed in the

-pyproject.lock file may have released newer versions since the file was created).
+poetry.lock file may have released newer versions since the file was created).

 This is by design, it ensures that your project does not break because of unexpected changes in dependencies.

-pyproject.lockfile to version control
+poetry.lockfile to version control